GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 You also need to edit [config.R](config.R) in this folder, to set parameters used in the event rate computation.
 See the comments in that script for more details.
+*It is essential that users understand what these parameters do, otherwise your computation might be completely different to what you wanted!*

 Then, assuming everything is correctly configured, the codes can be run (on NCI) with: